Concrete and Lightweight Sprung Floating Floors for Anytime Fitness Gym

 Anytime Fitness Leatherhead

-Mason UK were brought on board to design, supply, and install a jack up concrete floating floor for the Free Weights area on the Anytime Fitness project.
+We (Mason UK) were brought on board to design, supply, and install a jack up concrete floating floor for the Free Weights area on the Anytime Fitness project.

 The Anytime Group leased the unit in Central Leatherhead creating a new gym in the area.
 The acoustics needed to be carefully considered as the unit was previously a furniture shop on a suspended ground floor slab, with residential apartments above and basement parking below.